Diets Used

 Phosphate binders: Phosphorous levels rise with kidney disease which initiates a destructive cycle further reducing kidney functions.
 All of the recommended renal diets have reduced phosphates to help prevent this problem.
 But, by adding medications that further reduce serum phosphorus has been shown to inprove quality and quanity of life in kidney patients.
 Phosphate binders come in tablets that your vet may prescribe if blood tests indicate your pet has high phosphorus levels.

-New on the market is Epakitin which has helped a lot of my patients and has the advantage of tasting good... an important plus especially for cats.
+Epakitin is my first choice as a phosphate binder because it has helped a lot of my patients and has the advantage of tasting good... an important plus especially for cats.
+Phosphate binding tablets are very inexpensive but are very bitter and difficult to administer.

-Renal Essentials: a product for cats and dogs made by the VetriScience people.
+Renal Essentials: a product for cats and dogs made by the VetriScience.

 Active Ingredients Per 2 Tablets: